Psalm 90 – The Prayer of Moses in the Wilderness

 iii.
 “Consumed; either naturally, by the frame of our bodies; or violently, by extraordinary judgments.
 Thou dost not suffer us to live so long as we might by the course of nature.”
 (Poole)

 b.
 You have set our iniquities before You: The judgment of God came against His people because of their iniquities.
-When the eternal, holy God saw and considered them, the response was His anger and wrath.
-Moses understood that God’s anger against His people was not unreasonable or uncaused.
+When the eternal, holy God saw and considered them, His response was anger and wrath.
+Moses understood that God’s anger against His people was not unreasonable or unearned.

 i.
-“We do not understand the full blessedness of believing that God is our asylum, till we understand that He is our asylum from all that is destructive in Himself; nor do we know the significance of the universal experience of decay and death, till we learn that it is not the result of our finite being, but of sin.”
+“We do not understand the full blessedness of believing that God is our asylum, till we understand that He is our asylum from all that is destructive…nor do we know the significance of the universal experience of decay and death, till we learn that it is not the result of our finite being, but of sin.”
 (Maclaren)

 c.
 Our secret sins in the light of Your countenance: It was not only their obvious iniquities but also their secret sins that God saw.
 Such sins were not secret before God and His judgment.